Cengkaruk/qiscus-sdk-web/README.md

 # Sample Code

+If you are developing an application from scratch, a convenient way to begin is by building your app on top of our Sample UI project.

 ## Codepen
 The code above will put qiscus chat inside a container.
 Here's a working example on [Codepen](https://codepen.io/desertlion/pen/MmdRBd)